rommapp/romm/README.md

 # Configuration

-## 📁 Folder structure
+  <h2 id="folder-structure">📁 Folder structure</h2>

 RomM accepts two different folder structure by priority.
 RomM will try to find the structure 1 and if it doesn't exists, RomM will try to find structure 2.

-Review _Platforms support_ section for device naming conventions, and see _Config.yml_ section for ways to override default system names in the folder structure if your directories are named differently.
+Review the [Platforms support](#platform-support) section for device naming conventions, and the [Configuration file](#configuration-file) section to override default system names in the folder structure, if your directories are named differently.

   - Structure 1 (high priority) - roms folder at root of library folder:
   ```